Back Pain: Prevention and Treatment

 Sarah Serres, Amanda Marsh, Jenna Foral & Allen Jackson of Chadron State College explorer the prevention and treatment of back pain.

 Everyone knows someone who experiences back pain or may be suffering from back problems themselves.
-Many Americans suffer from acute or short term pain which generally lasts a few days, to a few weeks.
-It can interfere with a person's daily routines, exercise activities and careers.
+Many Americans suffer from acute or short-term pain which generally lasts a few days, to a few weeks.
+It can interfere with a person's daily routines, exercise activities, and careers.
 There is a large number of causes for lower back pain; for example, weak or inflexible hamstrings in runners can often create problems with the most common cause, muscular strains.
 This happens when an unexpected force, twist, or pull is applied to one or several of the lower back muscles.
-Ligamentous sprains, another cause of discomfort, occurs when the ligaments of the back are unduly stretched - (Inverarity 2007).
+Ligamentous sprains, another cause of the discomfort, occurs when the ligaments of the back are unduly stretched - (Inverarity 2007).

-Back pain causes limited flexibility and mobility as well as limiting ones range of motion, so conditioning of the muscles that maintain posture should form part of everyone's training program, regardless of the discipline or sporting standard.
+Back pain causes limited flexibility and mobility as well as limiting one's range of motion, so conditioning of the muscles that maintain posture should form part of everyone's training program, regardless of the discipline or sporting standard.
 (Dunbar 2008)

 We strongly dispute the hypotheses that back problems are mainly due to the ageing process.
-In many situations the occurrence of back pain is a direct result of muscular imbalances.
-If such imbalances are left unchecked the discomfort may inhibit activity thus contributing to a sedentary, inactive lifestyle.
-By strengthening and stretching the muscles of the lower back and abdominal regions you can help reduce or prevent many problems leading to back pain - (Inverarity 2007).
+In many situations, the occurrence of back pain is a direct result of muscular imbalances.
+If such imbalances are left unchecked, the discomfort may inhibit activity, thus contributing to a sedentary, inactive lifestyle.
+By strengthening and stretching the muscles of the lower back and abdominal regions, you can help reduce or prevent many problems leading to back pain - (Inverarity 2007).

-Studies have shown that a high percentage of people with back pain have nothing more than tight back muscles as a result somatic dysfunction, or more easily understood, a muscular imbalance between the lower back and abdominal muscles in correlation with the origin of a the muscle, and mechanical postural dysfunctions (Duvall et al. 2008).
+Studies have shown that a high percentage of people with back pain have nothing more than tight back muscles as a result of somatic dysfunction, or more easily understood a muscular imbalance between the lower back and abdominal muscles in correlation with the origin of a muscle, and mechanical postural dysfunctions (Duvall et al. 2008).
 Physical dysfunctions develop over time and are the direct result of imbalances between various muscle groups, what we call "muscle imbalances".